-Source: AllianceDBS, NAPIC On an aggregate basis, total unsold units (completed and under construction) are slowly reducing in the system as Malaysia's economy remains on a healthy growth momentum.
-Nevertheless, improvement in the overall supply-demand dynamics will take place on a gradual basis as total supply remains relatively high by historical standards.
-Total unsold units in Malaysia's property market
+On an aggregate basis, total unsold units (completed and under construction) are slowly reducing in the system to the lowest since 2016 as Malaysia's economy remains on a healthy growth momentum.
+We believe the overall supply-demand dynamics will continue to improve on a gradual basis, in tandem with the growth trajectory of Malaysia's economy.

-Source: AllianceDBS, NAPIC We believe that Malaysia's property market will continue to improve in 2024 after making notable improvements in the supply overhang over the past two years.
+Malaysia's property market is expected to improve further in 2024 given notable improvements in the supply overhang.
 While it is true that low affordability could be a concern for homebuyers, we believe that Malaysia's property market is heading towards a sustained recovery given strong economic growth momentum, peaking interest rates and healthy growth in labour force, notwithstanding the external uncertainties.

 More importantly, Malaysia's employment market has been growing steadily, and has far exceeded the pre-pandemic employment level, thanks to the growing economy.
-It is even more encouraging that labour participation has hit a record high of 70.1% in Sep 2023 which could partly explain the steady and resilient domestic demand.
+It is even more encouraging that labour participation has hit a record high of 70.2% in Jan 2024 which could partly explain the steady and resilient domestic demand.
 This positive development is expected to continue given our favourable demography which will further underpin the resilience of Malaysia's domestic demand.

-Property price growth in 3Q23 was flattish at 0.1% after strong price appreciation over the past two years.
+Property price growth in 4Q23 was steady at 2% after strong price appreciation over the past two years.
 Price growth is likely to remain on a healthy trend given the improvement in supply overhang, sustained growth trend in the overall economy and cost-push inflation for developers.
-Malaysian House Price Index (MHPI)